bonildav/DigitalKubernetes/README.md

                                                  -General Analysis-

-1 - Deploy the postgres container and deploy any monitoring tool to catch when the pod will stop (Eg: Prometheus,Stackdriver,appdynamycs,relyc,etc...)
+1 - Deploy the postgres container and any monitoring tool to catch when the pod will stop (Eg: Prometheus,Stackdriver,appdynamycs,relyc,etc...)
 This will be the most common enterprise solution from my perspective.

 2 - Deploy the postgres container with heirloom-mailx and use the smntp service from google to send emails and add a prestop handler in order to send an email before lost the pod.